ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/camping/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="5a" requirement="Prepare a list of clothing you would need for overnight campouts in both warm and cold weather.
-Explain the term "layering.""}}
+Explain the term \"layering.\""}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}